Golden Dolphin III

 SAFETY

-• 2 life rafts, life jackets, oxygen & first aid equipment, fire extinguishers in each cabin and in the saloon
+• You'll find 2 life rafts, life jackets, oxygen, and first aid gear on board.
+Plus, there are fire extinguishers in every cabin and in the main salon.

 PAYMENT ON BOARD

-The Golden Dolphin III sails a wide variety of tours in the Red Sea, which always start either in Hurghada or in Port Ghaleb in Marsa Alam.
-The ship's guests can look forward to extraordinary and unforgettable dives during the safaris.
+The Golden Dolphin III takes you on all sorts of amazing trips in the Red Sea, always kicking off from either Hurghada or Port Ghaleb in Marsa Alam.
+You're in for some truly incredible and unforgettable dives on these safaris!

-• Dive deck: The boat has a spacious dive deck and a large platform for easy access.
-This means that every diver has enough space to prepare for their next dive in peace.
+• Dive Deck: Our boat has a super spacious dive deck and a big platform, making it really easy to get in and out of the water.
+This means every diver has plenty of room to chill and get ready for their next amazing dive.

-• Nitrox: Nitrox is included for all divers with the appropriate certification.
+• Nitrox: If you've got the right certification, Nitrox is totally included for all divers!

 • NEW ROUTING: St. Johns – Elba Reef / Rocky Island – Zabargad – St. John – Elba Reef

-• North - Wreck Tour / North - SS Turkia / North - Strait of Tiran
+• North – Wreck Tour / North – SS Turkia / North – Straits of Tiran

 • Brother Island – Daedalus – Elphinstone / Brother Islands – Daedalus – Fury Shoals